kalepeterson/InetSysDev-GH-Community-Health/README.md

 * [Pip](https://pip.pypa.io/en/stable/installing/)

 # Installation
 1. Download and import the GHTorrent MSR14 database.
 The link to download the dataset and installation instructions can be found [here](http://ghtorrent.org/msr14.html).
-The database import process can be done using MySQL workbench as well which is mentioned [here](https://github.com/OSSHealth/ghdata#step-3-optional-if-you-are-able-to-get-the-full-database---install-a-small-local-testing-database)
+The database import process can be done using MySQL workbench as well, which is mentioned [here](https://github.com/OSSHealth/ghdata#step-3-optional-if-you-are-able-to-get-the-full-database---install-a-small-local-testing-database)
 2. Execute the command `pip install --upgrade https://github.com/kalepeterson/ghdata/archive/alpha-v1.zip` from a command prompt or terminal to download and install our version of ghdata.
-If you are on a Mac or Linux machine you made need to execute `sudo pip install --upgrade https://github.com/kalepeterson/ghdata/archive/alpha-v1.zip` to install ghdata.
+If you are on a Mac or Linux machine you may need to execute `sudo pip install --upgrade https://github.com/kalepeterson/ghdata/archive/alpha-v1.zip` to install ghdata.
-3. Execute the command `ghdata` from your command prompt or terminal to generate the ghdata.Cfg configuration file.
+3. Execute the command `ghdata` from your command prompt or terminal to generate the ghdata.cfg configuration file.
-4. Open ghdata.Cfg in your text editor of choice and edit the configuration to match your local database settings.
+4. Open ghdata.cfg in your text editor of choice and edit the configuration to match your local database settings.
 5. Execute the command `ghdata` once again to start the server.
 6. Open browser and navigate to the server's API endpoints.

-* Installation has been tested on Windows 10 PC's and has not been verified to work on MAC or Linux yet.
+* Installation has been tested on Windows 10 PC's and has not been verified to work on Mac or Linux yet.

 # Development Environment
 This project will be developed in Python using the JetBrains PyCharm IDE.